-Sunscreens protect your skin from the harmful effects of ultraviolet rays.
-Use a sunscreen with a broad spectrum SPF of 15 or higher.
-Look for products labeled “broad spectrum" or "UVA/UVB protection.”
-Apply sunscreen 30 minutes before going outside and reapply after swimming, sweating, or towel drying.
+Your skin is shielded from the damaging effects of ultraviolet rays by sunscreen.
+Make use of a broad-spectrum sunscreen with an SPF of 50 or higher.
+Shop for items with "broad spectrum" or "UVA/UVB protection" labels.
+30 minutes prior to going outside, apply sunscreen, and reapply after swimming, perspiring, or towel drying.

-Use a sunscreen with a broad spectrum SPF of 15 or higher.
+Use a sunscreen with a broad spectrum SPF of 30 or higher and reapply every 2 hours.
 Look for products labeled “broad spectrum” or “UVA/UVB protection.”

 Both cleansing and moisturizing are crucial for healthy skin.
 Once a day cleansing with a mild cleanser removes dirt and oil buildup and leaves skin feeling clean and fresh.
 Avoid over-scrubbing your face; instead, use circular motions to gently massage it.